bennnym/project0/README.md

 * If the board has been input incorrectly the player will receive a hint about the errrors.

 ## Tools
-HTML, CSS, and Javascript
+* HTML, CSS, and Javascript.
-Libraries: jQuery, math.js, Sudoku.js
+* Libraries: jQuery, math.js, Sudoku.js.
-Plugins: SweetAlert2
+* Plugins: SweetAlert2.
-Other: Awesome Fonts
+* Other: Awesome Fonts.